 This is the main symptom but what you may not have noticed, unless you have had or been around someone with a tonsil infection, is that bad breath can also be experienced, particularly with tonsil stones.

 Because the bacteria that causes these infections also produce sulfur, they can cause an awful smell.
-The smell can be so bad in fact that it can be obviously noticed by others in close proximity to one another.
+The smell can be so bad in fact that it can be obviously noticed by others in close proximity to one another, and this might also lead some people to ask the question are tonsil stones contagious.

 Which can of course can lead to ridicule and hurting of the person’s self-esteem, often forcing them to avoid social situations.
 I don’t think anyone should have to go through this so in this article I have shown you what steps you can take to get rid of the bad breath cause by tonsil stones and tonsillitis.